treeverse/lakeFS/docs/integrations/spark.md

 # Using lakeFS with Spark
 {: .no_toc }
-[Apache Spark](https://spark.apache.org/) is a unified analytics engine for big data processing, with built-in modules for streaming, SQL, machine learning and graph processing.
+[Apache Spark](https://spark.apache.org/){: .button-clickable} is a unified analytics engine for big data processing, with built-in modules for streaming, SQL, machine learning and graph processing.

 {: .pb-5 }